happy44300/pac-man-algoscript-clone/README.md

 *NB: if you press A you instantly win and Z you die but don't tell anyone i told you that.*

 ## Know bug
-* Due to CORS (Cross-Origin Resource Sharing) error within algoscript, we can't load image from an exterior url
+* Due to CORS (Cross-Origin Resource Sharing) error within algoscript, we can't load ghost and pacman sprite
 * There is no sound mixer in algoscript, therefore we can't play multiple sound at once like the *waka waka* or ghost sound
 * On low performance computer, frame rate may very, witch may alter the speed of the game (tested on a pc with a Ryzen 2600X CPU)
 * The super gomes that make the ghost weak are not implemented